 The county oversees certain aspects of the collection and disposal activities for: collectors with a Certificate to Operate, recycling companies, commercial cash companies, tire disposal companies and other permitted disposal companies.
-Learn more about their specific activities, permitting requirements, billing methods, etc., by viewing our online chart of business categories.
+Learn more about their specific activities, permitting requirements, billing methods, and more.

 The county uses solid waste advisories to communicate with the local waste industry and its customers.
 These advisories are formal notices of policies, clarifications of policies or rules, events, or other information that collection and disposal companies need to perform their work.

 SWA 17-006 Registering With the Food Waste Composting Pilot Program - replaced by SWA 18-002

 SWA 09-007 Approval of Alternative Yard Waste Recycling Systems for Townhouse Communities - replaced by SWA 17-001